Clyde North - South

 Clyde North - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Clyde North - South has notably higher educational attainment than broader benchmarks.
-35.0% of its residents aged 15+ have university qualifications, compared to 24.6% in the SA3 area and 29.8% in the SA4 region.
-Bachelor degrees are most common at 23.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 34.9% of residents aged 15+ holding such qualifications - advanced diplomas at 17.0% and certificates at 17.9%.
+Educational attainment in Clyde North-South is notably high with 35.0% of residents aged 15+ holding university qualifications compared to the broader SA3 area's 24.6% and the SA4 region's 29.8%.
+Bachelor degrees are most prevalent at 23.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications, including advanced diplomas (17.0%) and certificates (17.9%).
+Educational participation is high, with 34.1% of residents currently enrolled in formal education, comprising 13.4% in primary, 6.2% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education